Radon concentration during working hours

 A continuous measurement device will allow to determine the effect of the ventilation cycling on the radon concentration.
 The device measures the indoor radon concentration, e.g. every hour, records the results and can be displayed as a graph.
 The measurement takes a week.

-Continuous measurement is worthwhile
+When a continuous measurement is worthwhile

 If a building has periodic ventilation and the radon measurement box result is greater than

 333 Bq/m3, it is worthwhile to carry out a continuous measurement of radon levels in the workplace to determine the effect of ventilation.
-Based on STUK's data, in about half of the workplaces where the result of the radon box measurement was greater than the reference value and the ventilation was periodic, the radon concentration at work turned out to be smaller than the reference value, so that no radon repair was necessary.
+Based on STUK's data, in about half of the workplaces where the result of the radon box measurement was greater than the reference level and the ventilation was periodic, the radon concentration at work turned out to be smaller than the reference level, so that no radon repair was necessary.

 How to make a continuous measurement

-It is less common, but still possible, for the radon concentration at work to be greater than the result of the radon box measurement.
+It is less common, but still possible, for the radon concentration at work to be greater than the result of the alpha track measurement.
 This can happen if effective target extraction equipment is used during the work, e.g. to remove dust or vapours.
 In this case, an additional negative pressure can build up inside the building during the work, which increases the radon influx into the indoor air.

-When continuous measurement is not carried out
+When continuous measurement is not made?

 - Continuous measurement is not recommended if the ventilation is not periodic.